Miles College: Student activities

 Organizations for students include the Student Government Association, Honors Curriculum, academic clubs, religious organizations, National Pan-Hellenic Council organizations, general interest clubs, a gospel choir, and a concert choir.

-Radio Station
+Radio station

-The school operates a radio station, WMWI FM 88.7.
-It was established in 2009 and is licensed to Demopolis, Alabama.
+The school operated a radio station, WMWI FM 88.7.
+It was established in 2009 and was licensed to serve Demopolis, Alabama.
+It went off the air in 2019 and its license was cancelled in December 2023.

 Marching band

 The Miles College band is known as the Purple Marching Machine (PMM).
 The Purple Marching Machine was established in 1996, under the direction of Prof. Arthur Means, Jr. There are nearly 200 members in the band now and it is under the direction of Willie Snipes Jr. PMM has performed at the Macy's Thanksgiving Day Parade, numerous battle of the bands, and for the Atlanta Falcons.
 PMM is accompanied by the Golden Stars danceline and Steaming Flags color guard.

 Athletics

 The Miles College athletics program competes in the NCAA Division II's Southern Intercollegiate Athletic Conference (SIAC).
 The program has men's and women's sports that include: basketball, football, volleyball, track, baseball, softball, cross country, and golf.
-Their mascot is the Golden Bears.
+Their nickname is the Golden Bears.